PhilDePayne/Shell_and_Tube_Heat_Exchanger/README.md

 # Shell and Tube Heat Exchanger
-A Unity program which simulates a shell and tube heat hxchanger.
+A Unity program which simulates a shell and tube heat exchanger.

 ## Description
 This program visualises the changes in temperatures of two fluids in a shell and sube heat exchanger.